ethereum/execution-spec-tests/docs/tutorials/blockchain.md

 ### Transaction Generator

 The transactions used in this test are nearly identical.
-Their only different is the `nonce` value which needs to be incremented.
+Their only difference is the `nonce` value which needs to be incremented.

 ```python
 def tx_generator():